Last Updated on February 7, 2022 by Editorial Staff

 - When you perform a search next time, the “SearchUI.exe” process automatically starts again.
 Reboot your PC if it does not restart.

-Interesting Read: How To Supercharge Your Computer’s Performance
+Interesting Read: How To Speed Up Computer Performance Windows 10

-There’s the likelihood that your Windows 10 search bar problems may have resulted from corruption in the search indexing files.
+There’s a likelihood that your start menu search is not working due to corruption in the search indexing files.
 Rebuilding the search index may help.
 Here’s how to go about it:

 - Go to Control Panel.